Understanding DSLRBooth templates

 Many professionals use Photoshop or Illustrator to design their templates.
 However, Canva Pro offers a quick and intuitive alternative:

-6. Tips for optimum rendering
+6. Tips for the best results

 Conclusion